UPC “seizure ” Part IV: the appeal against the “seizure ” order

 Grounds which may justify a retraction

-The grounds which may justify a retraction will then be deduced from the texts dedicated to the UPC “saisie”, and thus essentially to article 60 UPCA, or even national laws where applicable.
-This is confirmed by the decision handed down by the Paris local division on March 1er 2024.
+The grounds that may justify a retraction will therefore be derived from the texts relating to the UPC seizure, primarily Article 60 UPCA, and potentially from national laws where applicable.
+This approach was confirmed by the decision issued by the Paris local division on March 1st, 2024.

 Firstly, the Court determines whether the one-month time limit has been respected.
 In this case, according to the defendant, the operations were carried out on December 5, and the appeal was lodged on January 5, so the 30-day time limit under article 197.3 had not been respected by the plaintiff.
 However, the Court points out that, in accordance with rule 300 of the ROP, the time limit begins to run the day after the relevant event.
 Accordingly, the time limit ended on January 5, and NOVAWELL therefore lodged its appeal within the time limit, since the 30-day time limit only end on December 6, the date on which the minutes were served.